-Many lawyers when they meet with clients often find themselves reviewing rejected applications and/or hearings where it is obvious that an individual’s previous representative was incompetent.
-The examples of incompetence range from missed deadlines to not understanding the law.
-Some specific scenarios that clients have told me about include:
+Many lawyers when they meet with clients often review rejected applications and/or appeals where it is obvious that the individual’s previous representative was incompetent.
+The examples of incompetence range from missed deadlines to ignorance of the law.
+Some specific examples include:

 - former counsel being told by an Immigration Appeal Division member to “sit down” because they were incompetent;

 - an immigration consultant not knowing the difference between a “conviction” and a “dismissal”;